CamilleScholtz/reactionair.nl/content/artikelen/sinterklaas-de-indo-europese-hemelvader/index.md

-+++
+---
+anchor: Smart
+auteurs:
+- Elvengast
+date: "2022-12-04"
+image: wekyztlb.jpg-medium.webp
-title = "Sinterklaas, de Indo-Europese Hemelvader?" subtitle = "Een afdaling in de goddelijke essentie van de Sinterklaastraditie" auteurs = ["Elvengast"] date = "2022-12-04" themas = "Religie en Metafysica" image = "wekyztlb.jpg-medium.webp" anchor = "Smart"
+subtitle: Een afdaling in de goddelijke essentie van de Sinterklaastraditie
-+++
+themas: Religie en Metafysica
+title: Sinterklaas, de Indo-Europese Hemelvader?
+---
 {{< quote
 	text="Gods don’t die.
 Never completely die...
 There’s always somewhere, inside some stone, perhaps, or the words of a song, or riding the mind of some animal, or maybe in a whisper on the wind.
 They never entirely go, they hang onto the world by the tip of a fingernail, always fighting to find a way back.
 Once a god, always a god.
 Dead, perhaps, but only like the world in winter—" author="Terry Pratchett, Hogfather"